cryptocopycats/awesome-cryptokitties-bubble/README.md

 **Q: What's the population?
 How many gen0 kitties will there be?**

-A: 50_000 – Every 15 minutes a new gen0 kitty gets added (that is, 672 kitties per week) until reaching a limit of 50_000 in one year (end of November 2018).
+A: 50_000 – Every 15 minutes a new gen0 kitty gets added (that is, 4 gen0 kitties/hour, 96 gen0 kitties/day, 672 gen0 kitties/week)
+and sold by clock auction (*) until reaching a limit of 50_000 in one year (end of November 2018).

+(*): A gen0 kitty's (also known as "clock cat") price is automatically calculated by the average price of the last five CryptoKitty sales, plus 50% and sold by a descending clock auction.

 ![](i/cryptokitties-gen.png)

 (Source: [Kitty Explorer / Generation Breakdown](http://www.kittyexplorer.com))

+**Q: What's a clock auction?

+It's an auction with an automatically calculated descending price by clock (that is, the prices depends on the time of the purchase).
+Sellers choose a high opening bid, a minimum closing bid, and a timeframe for the auction to run.
+Buyers choose their purchase price along that spectrum by purchasing when the price aligns with their perceived value of the CryptoKitty being sold - as long as someone else doesn't buy it befor.
+Note: Buyers pay gas when they complete a purchase and sellers pay gas to start an auction.